mingzhoushen/mingzhoushen.github.io/index.md

 ---
 Welcome to my website!

 I am a Ph.D. candidate in Applied Economics at the Pennsylvania State University.
-My research focuses on environmental economics, and applied econometrics.
+My research focuses on environmental economics and applied econometrics.

 Email: mjs7919@psu.edu